Kenn3Th/Physics-1-semester/INF1100/README.txt

-This course is object oriented programming with python.
+This course I learnt object oriented programming with python.
 Syllabus: Langtangen, H P. A primer on Scientific Programming with python (Fifth edition).
 Springer